julianeon/julianeon/books.md

 I thought The Chosen by Karabel was incredible, a history of American university admissions.

 The Making of the Atomic Bomb by Rhodes is great too.

+On a psychological note: Barrett's How Emotions Are Made transformed by thinking about them. i